- Tour Plan

 - Similar Tours

-“Delhi is the capital city of India.
+“Delhi is the capital city of India and first destination of the golden triangle.
 It is the heart of the nation and is rich in culture and heritage.
 It has some very famous historical monuments like Qutab Minar, Jama Masjid, Red Fort.
 The capital city is divided into two sections popularly known as Purani Dilli or Old Delhi and Nayi Dilli or New Delhi.”

 “Agra is not just the Taj Mahal but it is a colorful place situated on the banks of Yamuna river.
 It was once the capital of Mughal Empire built by Emperor Akbar.
 The monument of love – Taj Mahal was built by Emperor Shah Jahan in memory of his beloved wife Mumtaz Mahal.
 It is about 200 km away from the capital of the country, New Delhi.
 The other important Historical in Agra are Fort, Itimad ud Daula, Sikandra, Fatepur Sikri.

 Jaipur is also known as Pink City is the capital of State Rajasthan., it was built by Sawaj Jaisingh AD 1727 .
 It is a city of Forts, Palaces and is also famous for its jewellery, carpets and fabrics.